Outbound Authentication

 display-name: xflightsFinally, deploy and start the application with

-cd ./xflights_java
+cd ./xflights-java

 cds up4.
-Verify the deployment
+Verify the Deployment

 First, you can check the overall deployment status at the CF CLI level.
 Specifically, the application services must be started successfully and the shared identity instance must be verified.